demisto/demisto-sdk/demisto_sdk/commands/format/README.md

 * **-sm, --sync-to-master**

-  Set if you want to sync the yml file to content's master structure
+  Set if you want to sync the yml file to XSOAR content's master structure

 ### Examples
 ```